Do employees have a reasonable expectation of privacy in employer-provided technology?

 I conclude, therefore, that the appellant had a reasonable expectation of privacy in the information stored in the hard drive of his laptop, which was subject to the limited right of access by his employer’s technicians performing work-related functions.
 In other words, the appellant had no expectation of privacy with respect to this limited type of access.

 Analysis and Takeaways

 The case highlights the need for employers to have strict and explicit policies with respect to the personal use of work equipment.

 Employers should be clear with respect to the extent to which an employee may use work-supplied equipment for personal reasons and what the consequences will be if the equipment is not used appropriately.

-The failure to provide such policies clearly results in ambiguity and challenges for the employer and may invest employees with certain rights quite apart from those in the criminal context.
+The failure to provide such policies clearly results in ambiguity and challenges for the employer and may vest employees with certain rights quite apart from those in the criminal context.--